mostafafakhra/Tableau-Portfolio/README.md

 # Tableau-Portfolio

 A repository of the projects I worked on or currently working on.
 It is updated regularly.
 The projects are created in Tableau.
-Click on the projects to see full analysis and code.
+Click on the projects to see full analysis.

 Please contact me on [Linkedin](https://www.linkedin.com/in/mostafafakhra) if you are looking to hire a data scientist.